Friday, June 5, 2015

 We shared a large plate of pulled chicken with tomatoes, olives, peppers, chips, cheese, sour cream, and guacamole dip.

-This entire running around, getting up early was very tiring so both of us took a nap.
+This whole running around and getting up early was very tiring, so both of us took a nap.

 We had a late snack of banana pudding.